 In that sense, Neil Patel has got everything right about his colours on his banner.
 This is one of the main reasons we included it in this Youtube banner examples list.

 3. Mention what your channel is all about

-If you’re just hopped onto Neil Patel’s channel, one look at the banner is all you need to figure out what he's about.
+If you’re just hopped onto Neil Patel’s channel, one look at the YouTube channel art is all you need to figure out what he's about.
 He explains that this channel is your “#1 source for all things marketing”.

 Make sure you include small explainer sentences like this on your Bio.
-The last thing you want to do is confuse you're audience on what you're about.
+The last thing you want to do is confuse your audience on what you're about.

-4. Also mention your upload frequency (if you have one)
+4. Mention your upload frequency (if you have one)